Chapter 1:

 “Yeah!
 I’ve…got nothing else to add.
 Aside from, ‘wow’ and I told you so!”

 “Is this really the time for that?
 Anyway…I’ve got an idea.
 How about we go and take a look?”
-Everyone’s attention was drawn to Nicolaus.
+Everyone was confused by Nicolaus’s half proposal.
 “I mean, if we need answers, then it’s best to go to the source, right?”
 Again, silence.
 “Uh…is that a ‘no’?”

 Part 6